EdwardGlockner/Brownian-Motion-Monte-Carlo-Stocks/README.md

 <!-- About the Project -->
 ## About the Project

 This is a project I made in the course Inference Theory I at Uppsala University in Sweden.
+The full project can be seen in the pdf file "Full Project.pdf"

 <!-- Description -->
 ### Description